-We like to freeze vegetables to add to smoothies.
+I like to freeze vegetables to add to smoothies.
 This reduces the amount of ice you need to add, prevents the smoothie from becoming super watery, and adds the extra benefits of vegetables.
-Our favorite is zucchini.
+The kids like when I use zucchini.

 Related Recipe: Sun Butter Bliss Smoothie

 I purchase organic zucchini in bulk and slice them into 1 inch thick pieces, place them in a freezer baggie, then freeze.
-When making smoothies, we use several ounces of our frozen goodness.
-We’ve also tried this with cauliflower, but the kids said the taste was too present.
-That’s the benefit to using zucchini – the mild flavor.
+When making smoothies, I use several ounces of our frozen goodness.
+I’ve also tried this with cauliflower, but the kids said the taste was too present.
+That’s the benefit to using zucchini – the mild flavour.
 Be careful not to go overboard as it can cause a bitter aftertaste in large/unbalanced amounts.

-I’ve seen others use frozen cauliflower and frozen broccoli in smoothies, but our kids just aren’t there.
+I’ve seen others use frozen cauliflower and frozen broccoli in smoothies, but my kids just aren’t there.